-The validation of the improvements achieved with the proposed architecture is performed with a model-based cosimulation approach in the MATLAB Simulink and VI-Grade environments.
-These models, developed using different modelling tools, are coupled using one platform as master and the other one as slave.
-In order to ensure no losses in the data exchange process during Real-Time (RT) simulation tests, a sample rates of 1 ms and a proper solvers are imposed.
+To fulfill these tasks, we decide to build a vehicle model following a co-simulation approach between widely diffused simulation environments: MATLAB Simulink and VI grade Simulator.
+In particular, the models developed in the different solutions are coupled using one platform as master and the other one as slave.
+In order to ensure no losses in the data exchange process during Real-Time (RT) simulation tests, proper sample rates and solvers are imposed.